-Business plans are not just for investors or your banker when you’re looking for financing.
+Business plans are not just for investors or your banker.
+They’re not just for when you’re looking for financing.
+Business plans are key to the success of any venture.
 Creating a plan provides numerous benefits, all of which can help you meet your goals.

 - Writing a business plan forces you to think through every aspect of your business.
 This results in asking questions that you may not otherwise ask and gaining a more realistic view of your vision.